JeremiahKaren/35percent.github.io/_posts/2016-12-12-draft-more-on-notting-hill.md

 estates.

 ## Key drivers
-Notting Hill is one of the key drivers behind the [g15](https://en.wikipedia.org/wiki/G15_%28housing_associations%29) – who represent London’s largest housing associations.
+Notting Hill is by far London's largest housing association and one of the key drivers behind the [g15](https://en.wikipedia.org/wiki/G15_%28housing_associations%29) – who represent London’s largest housing associations.
 Last week it [launched a report](https://www.nhhg.org.uk/news/news/all/meeting-the-challenges-of-urban-renewal/)